Charles Davies (South Australian politician): History

 Dr. Charles Davies, J.P., was born in London, possibly of Welsh stock, although his father had also been born in London He was the son of Joseph Davies, sexton of the parish and accountant of St Anne Soho and his wife Sophia née Loriot, whose father was French, from Caen in Normandy.
 Joseph Davies' father, also Joseph, had been the sexton of St Anne Soho as well.
 Charles Davies was educated in France, becoming an excellent French scholar.
 He emigrated to South Australia arriving in February 1840 aboard Branken Moor with his new wife and for several years lived in Kermode-street, North Adelaide, at the King William Road corner, where he built up a large and lucrative medical practice.
 He became a member of the first fully elected Legislative Council in 1857 and served until 2 February 1865, when he retired by rotation, as provided for in the 1857 Act.
 In 1859 he was appointed one of the Visitors to the Lunatic Asylum, was on the boards of the Adelaide Hospital and the Botanic Garden, and held other public positions.
 He was an enthusiastic naturalist with his own private museum.
 He was a chess enthusiast had strong literary tastes, and contributed regularly to the South Australian Register.
-Around 1864 he relinquished medical practice for sheepfarming, and bought the Mattawarangula (also spelled Mattawarangala, Mattawaralunga, Mattlawarangalla) Run in the Far North of South Australia, which he later sold to his son, Charles Willoughby Davies, and retired to Beaumont.
+Around 1864 he relinquished medical practice for sheep farming, and bought the Mattawarangula (also spelled Mattawarangala, Mattawaralunga, Mattlawarangalla) Run in the Far North of South Australia, which he later sold to his son, Charles Willoughby Davies, and retired to Beaumont.